VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

 }
 ```

-Good, and when we call it we should get this.
+And when we call it we should get this.

 ```
 $ deno